Paul Gosselin (2016)

 That said, Barfield did serve a useful purpose as he did help Lewis break out of his early atheism/materialism and later go on to become a Christian.

-So what does all this have to do with origins??
+So what does all this have to do with the origins debate??
 Yes, thank you for your patience; I'm getting there...

 Well, Barfield's book Worlds Apart sets up a fictional (somewhat Socratic) dialogue between a physicist, a biologist, a psychiatrist, a lawyer-philologist, a linguistic analyst, a theologian, a retired Waldorf School teacher, and a young man employed at a rocket research station.
 During a period of three days, the characters discuss and debate first principles.
 The primary objective being to throw a diverse group of individuals together and get them to break out of their professional cubby-holes and reflect on fundamental issues.
 As I suspect would have been the case at a meeting of the Inklings (especially after a pint or two), there's plenty of odd-ballery in this book.
 The biologist and psychiatrist are evolutionists and the rocket scientist is deeply into scientism.